mattsherwood87/CoNNECT/docs/source/project-specific_JSON_control_files/flirt.rst

 |
 **reference_image_params**

+These keys are used to identify the reference image for registration.

 .. _FLIRT_ref_image:

-.. list-table:: Standard reference image input dictionary keys.
+.. list-table:: Reference image input dictionary keys.
    :widths: 30 15 15 40
    :header-rows: 1